On generic nefness of tangent sheaves: Proof of the classification theorem

 \begin{proof} Assume by contradiction that $\tilde{q}(X)=0$.
 Then by \cite[Theorem 2]{Pau97}, $X$ has finite fundamental group.
 By replacing $X$ by some finite \'etale cover if necessary, we may assume that $X$ is simply connected.

 By Theorem \ref{thm-main}, $T_X$ is generically nef.
 Thus so is the quotient $Q$.
 From Lemma \ref{lem-c2-quotient=0}, we deduce that $c_2(Q)\cdot H^{n-2}=0$.
-By Proposition \ref{prop-HN-E-ne-nd=0}, there is some non-zero torsion-free quotient $Q\to G$ such that $G^{**}$ is a flat locally free sheaf.
-Since $X$ is simply connected, this implies that $G^{**}$ is isomorphic to a direct sum of copies of $\sO_X$.
-We obtain then an injective morphism $\sO_X\to \Omega_X^1.$ This shows that $q(X)=h^0(X,\Omega_X^1)\geqslant 1$, which is a contradiction. \end{proof}
+By Lemma \ref{lem-HN-E-ne-nd=0}, the reflexive hull $Q^{**}$ is a flat locally free sheaf.
+Since $X$ is simply connected, this implies that $Q^{**}$ is isomorphic to a direct sum of copies of $\sO_X$.
+We obtain then a non-zero morphism $\sO_X\to \Omega_X^1.$ This shows that $q(X)=h^0(X,\Omega_X^1)\geqslant 1$, which is a contradiction. \end{proof}

 Now we will prove Proposition \ref{prop-c2=0-q<quotient}.